TwicPics/health-check/README.md

 If an exception is thrown in a handler, the health check server will issue a `503` with the exception message as a body:
 - always for the `health` and `ready` handlers
-- if an exception was raised more than `errorRatio` times when calling the `metrics` handler
+- if an exception was raised in `metrics` more than `errorRatio` times the number of ticks since `/metrics` was previously requested

 ### `health: () => void`